 ANYONE AGED 12+ who has not yet received a COVID-19 vaccine:

 Please reach out to the Elliot Lake Family Health Team by calling (705) 461-8882 to book at one of our upcoming vaccine clinics.

 The COVID-19 assessment centre is located at the Elliot Lake Family Health Team.
 Call (705) 461 – 8882 to book a swab test.

 The COVID-19 Vaccination Clinic HAS BEEN MOVED to the ELFHT office at 31 Nova Scotia Walk (the ELNOS building, next to Rexall).
-Everyone aged 12+ is now eligible for both 1st and 2nd doses.
-If you are eligible, and have not yet been called for an appointment, feel free to call the clinic at (705) 461 – 8882.
+Everyone aged 12+ is now eligible for both 1st and 2nd doses, as well as a booster (3rd dose).
+If you are eligible, feel free to call the clinic at (705) 461 – 8882.
 Also, if you previously declined an appointment, but now wish to book one, please call the clinic.
 Please be patient with staff, as we are currently experiencing a high volume of calls.

 If you have an appointment scheduled: PLEASE PRINT, REVIEW, AND COMPLETE THE CONSENT FORM FOR THE COVID-19 VACCINE.
 Bring the consent form with you to your first vaccination appointment.
 If you are unable to do so, some copies will be available on site.
 Please click the “download” button to print the form:

 Can a person mix vaccines/ get two different vaccines for their first and second dose?

 Yes – mixing vaccines is safe, effective, and enables more Algoma residents to receive their second dose sooner.